 Does your baby have infantile hemangioma?

-Your baby may qualify for a RESEARCH STUDY to evaluate the safety and effectiveness of two treatments that may prevent growth of hemangiomas – pulsed-dye laser treatment, and timolol maleate 0.5% opthalmic solution topical treatment for very early infantile hemangiomas.
-Pulsed-dye laser is widely used in children, and is approved by the FDA for treating hemangioma.
+Your baby may qualify for a RESEARCH STUDY comparing the safety and efficacy of no treatment with two treatments that may prevent the growth of very early infantile hemangiomas – pulsed-dye laser and topical treatment with timolol maleate 0.5% ophthalmic solution.
+Currently, the most common treatment for hemangiomas is watchful waiting.
+But, pulsed-dye laser is widely used in children and is approved by the FDA for treating hemangiomas.
 This procedure has a few minor side effects that are most often temporary.
-Timolol is used frequently for the treatment of childhood glaucoma with few side effects, and has been shown to be effective in treating a case of hemangioma in infant.
-It is not yet an approved treatment for hemangioma.
-An important question being tested in this study is whether these treatments can prevent hemangioma from growing, when used very early after the birth of your child.
+Timolol is used frequently for the treatment of childhood glaucoma with few side effects, and has been shown to be effective in treating cases of hemangiomas in infants.
+It is not yet an approved treatment for hemangiomas.
+An important question being tested in this study is whether these treatments can prevent hemangiomas from growing, when used very early after the birth of your child.

-- * Your infant is less than 3 months, male or female
+* Be less than 4 months of age, male or female

-- * Your infant has one or more superficial hemangiomas in the very early stage
+* Have one or more superficial hemangiomas in the very early stage

-- * Your infant has no severe heart, asthma or lung disease
+* Have no severe heart, asthma or lung disease

-- * Your infant is not on any other treatment for the hemangioma
+* Not be on any other treatment for the hemangioma

-- * Photos, measurements, and treatment with either pulsed-dye laser or timolol or
+* Photos, measurements, and treatment with either pulsed-dye laser or timolol or no treatment

-- * Up to $385 in compensation for time and travel (parking sticker will also be
+* Up to $385 in compensation for time and travel (parking sticker will also be provided)